 You’re sitting in their spot!

-There are some pet travel products you can buy to make your pet safer in the car, such as dog/cat seat harnesses and specialized car crates and cushions.
+There are some pet travel products you can buy to make your pet safer in the car, such as dog/cat seat harnesses and specialized car crates.
 If you don’t want to drop a lot of cash though, the best thing you can do is to drive cautiously and obey the rules of the road.

 The route you decide to take should be taken into consideration with your beloved dog, cat, bird, or rabbit.
-Like humans, some animals are prone to car sickness or anxiety.
-So, if the quickest way to the vet has lots of twists and turns, go a different route.
+Like humans, some animals are prone to motion sickness or anxiety.
+Therefore, if the quickest way to the vet has lots of twists and turns, go a different route.
 It might take a little longer but your pet, and upholstery, will thank you in the end.

 Comfort, overall, is key